yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 * [imagingstudy-example-xr-mod.ttl](imagingstudy-example-xr_mod.ttl) -- Imaging study with sample laterality transformation

 ### Ontologies / vocabularies
-These are standard SNOMED CT and FHIR ontologies/vocabularies that we have downloaded for use in this analysis.
+These are standard SNOMED-CT and FHIR ontologies/vocabularies that we have downloaded for use in this analysis.

 * [codesystem-diagnostic-report-status.ttl](codesystem-diagnostic-report-status.ttl) -- proposed OWL representation of the `DiagnosticReport.status` code system